Prime XBT App

 Depending on the scenario, the benefits put options offer might be a better choice when looking to open a bearish position.

-For the put option to be profitable, the price of the underlying asset must go below the strike price before the expiration date, in which case the trader is paid the difference between the current market value and strike price minus the premium.
+For a put option to be profitable, the asset’s price must drop below the strike price before the expiration date.
+When this happens, the trader earns the difference between the strike price and the current market value, minus the premium.

 Examples